 Special precautions against infection are taken before, during and after surgery.
 Antibiotics are used routinely peri-operatively.
 A special surgical room and techniques for a sterile environment are used during surgery.
 Although the risk is very low, the occurrence of late infection can be catastrophic and may require the removal of the prosthesis.
 To minimize the risk of infection, prophylactic antibiotics are given any time dental manipulation, urinary tract surgery or instrumentation or significant bowel procedures are performed.
-Any skin infection should also be treated with antibiotics as well, since late prosthetic implant infection may be related to skin infection.
-There is also a risk of deep vein thrombosis (clot) after total knee replacement, and patients are generally treated with coumadin from the day before surgery until two weeks surgery.
-This substantially reduces the risk of deep venous clot.
+Any skin infection should also be treated with antibiotics as well, since late prosthetic implant infection may be related to a skin infection.
+There is also a risk of deep vein thrombosis (clot) after total knee replacement, and patients are generally treated with coumadin from the day before surgery until two or three weeks following surgery.
+This substantially reduces the risk of a deep venous clot.

-Patients are admitted on the day of surgery and hospitalized for two to three days.
+Patients are admitted on the day of surgery and hospitalized for one or two days.
 During the hospital stay, the emphasis is placed on regaining knee motion and strength, and activities of daily living.
 The faster patients are able to return home, the better they often do.
 If more assistance is required, or there is no one at home, a week or two in a rehabilitation facility will help in regaining independence to return home.
-This decision is generally made during hospitalization when it becomes clear what functional needs will be required before discharge, and depending on insurance coverage.
+This decision is generally made during hospitalization when it becomes clear what functional needs will be required before discharge and depending on insurance coverage.
 Therapy should continue at home with daily range of motion exercises and strengthening.
 This may be aided by the use of a physical therapist, but in the highly motivated patient, therapy may be done almost entirely on a home program.
 Straight leg raising, bending over the seat of a chair, and maintaining extension with a pillow beneath the ankle, are used with ambulation and functional exercise like an exercise bicycle to regain function.

-Transfusion of blood is generally not necessary, especially in younger patients without significant cardiac or pulmonary history.
+Transfusion of blood is generally not necessary, especially in younger patients without a significant cardiac or pulmonary history.
 Blood work following surgery is monitored and if necessary transfusion is performed to maintain a safe blood count.

-The most serious complication after total joint replacement is infection.
+The most serious complication after total joint replacement is an infection.
 This occurs in less than 0.5% of knee replacement, but the incidence is minimized with prophylactic antibiotics.
 If infection occurs, removal of the prosthesis at least temporarily is usually necessary.
 Deep venous thrombosis (clot) may also occur.
-This is minimized by the use of anticoagulant medication, which is started in the preoperative period and is continued for two weeks after surgery.
+This is minimized by the use of anticoagulant medication, which is started in the preoperative period and is continued for two or three weeks after surgery.
 Safe control of anticoagulation requires weekly blood tests and necessary adjustment.

 Compliments of Sports Medicine and Orthopaedics, East Providence, Rhode Island